 It’s a number’s game, like hooking up at the bar.

-Write for Others
+Write for others

-When you’ve established yourself as the authority in your niche on your blog and social media and been published and quoted, pitch your writing to businesses and publications.
+When you’ve established yourself as the authority in your niche on your blog and social media and been published and quoted, pitch your writing to businesses with blogs and other publications.
 Many large and small businesses have blogs to appease the Google gods and drive traffic to their sites.
 It’s cheaper to hire freelancers than a staff of writers.
 Because you’ve niched down and have a unique voice for a specific audience, you’ll stand out from everyone else.